MicrosoftDocs/cloud-adoption-framework/docs/ready/enterprise-scale/contribution.md

 - What resource types are allowed that may or may not affect where the policy is being assigned?
 - For multiple policies serving the same or a similar purpose, can they be bundled into a policy initiative?
 - What is the rationale of the policy in effect?
 Should an audit policy be translated to an enforcement instead?
-- For DeployIfNotExists policies, are you following the principle of least-privileged-access for the role-based access-control definition used?
+- For `DeployIfNotExists` policies, are you following the principle of least-privileged-access for the role-based access-control definition used?

 ## Code of conduct

 We are working hard to build strong and productive collaboration with our passionate community.
 We heard you loud and clear.
-We are working on set of principles and guidelines with dos and don'ts.
+We are working on set of principles and guidelines with do's and don'ts.